jingqi-zhuang/boosteruptake/README.md

 <img src="images/covid.png" alt="Description" style="width: 50%;" />

+**Should I take the booster?
+Why do some people hesitate?**

+Vaccine hesitancy remains a critical challenge in public health, especially when it comes to booster shots.
+Understanding the behavioral and demographic factors behind this hesitation can help drive more effective interventions.

 This project analyzes Canada’s 2022 COVID-19 Behavior Data, which encompasses key behaviors such as symptoms, testing, isolation, social distancing, and vaccination.
-By systematically preparing the data, conducting exploratory analysis, and training a K-Nearest Neighbors (K-NN) classification model, we predict the likelihood of individuals receiving a COVID-19 booster. **The insights from this study can guide policymakers and healthcare organizations in developing targeted strategies to enhance booster adoption and improve public health outcomes.**
+By systematically preparing the data, conducting exploratory analysis, and training a K-Nearest Neighbors (K-NN) classification model, I predict the likelihood of individuals receiving a COVID-19 booster.
+The insights from this study can guide policymakers and healthcare organizations in developing strategies to enhance booster adoption and improve public health outcomes.

 ## Step 1: Data Preprocessing